benmkw/p2r/Readme.md

 The [web UI](https://benmkw.github.io/p2r/) has an option to show the python and rust code side by side in godbolt.

 For supported Python features, please refer to `p2r/src/test.rs`.
+Or at [the generated example docs](p2r/src/examples.md).

 This project aims to facilitate the process of converting Python code to Rust, making it easier to port existing Python projects to Rust.
 As Python is a dynamic language, some constructs may not translate seamlessly and efficiently.
 However, this converter automates many repetitive adjustments, such as adding parentheses and semicolons, reducing the manual effort required for the migration.